 Imagine yourself in an elevator with a potential customer.
 You only have a few seconds to convert them to your brand.
 What do you say?

 The goal of the elevator pitch is to describe as much as you can about your business with as few words as possible.
-Think about your positioning statement, add your differentiators and your value propositions and you should have the basis for a 30-second pitch that gets across all of the important information about your brand.
+Think about your positioning statement, add your differentiators and value propositions, and you should have the basis for a 30-second pitch that conveys all of the important information about your brand.

 Conclusion: Brand messaging matters